-The EPIC is made from high quality nylon which is treated against weakening from ultraviolet radiation.
-However, UV exposure will still weaken the fabric and prolonged exposure to harsh sunlight can severely compromise the safety of your canopy.
-Therefore once you have finished flying, put your wing away.
+The canopy is made from high quality nylon, which is treated against weakening from ultra violet radiation.
+However it is always wise to minimise the exposure to UV radiation as this weakens the fabric of the canopy, and long exposure to harsh sunlight can severely compromise the safety of your canopy.
+Once you have finished flying, put your canopy away.
 Do not leave it laying in strong sunshine unnecessarily.
 If you are concerned about any aspect of the integrity of your paraglider please contact your nearest BGD dealer or talk to BGD directly.